image

 They are constantly improving and letting users know.

 From new integrations to new platforms entirely, Hubspot has grown and changed quite a bit.
 Throughout the process, they’ve paid close attention to customer feedback to build the features and functionality users want and need to keep using Hubspot.
 With the CHI and customer surveys, Hubspot watches closely what users react to and improve to match customer needs.
 They make sure customers are aware of changes and updates to keep customer re-engaged and aware that Hubspot is working hard to improve for them.
 Hubspot has a company news section on their site and sends email newsletters with regular updates.
 Showing a dynamic product is important to keeping users engaged with SaaS products.
+If you don't have as big of a tech team as Hubspot you can actually use a tool called Beamer to keep your users updated.
+Beamer is a notification center and changelog plugin that lets you send announcements to users and site visitors for important news, latest products, special offers and more.
+No coding required and easy installation.
+Beamer can help you get over 10x more user engagement and convert more visitors into paying customers.

 Hubspot / churn